 Advocates advise personnel and their dependants on the lodgement of appeals to the Veterans’ Review Board and the Administrative Appeals Tribunal.
 They also present cases on behalf of personnel and their dependants.
 They assist personnel in applying for DVA pensions, military compensation, benefits and income supplementation.

 ADF personnel may be covered under various federal government Acts - VEA, SRCA, MRCA and DRCA.
-Our ATDP qualified, trained advocates are able to assist all Ex-Service personnel and their spouses in the preparation and submission of claims for allowances and entitlements.
+Our ATDP qualified, trained advocates are able to assist all Ex-Service personnel and their partners in the preparation and submission of claims for allowances and entitlements.
 They will also assist in the appeal process if required.

 The RSL Advocates handle a significant number of cases in SA which appear before the Veterans Review Board.
 The advocates employed by the SA State Branch are either Veterans or Ex-Servicemen, thereby providing them with a close empathy with the needs of ex-service personnel.